Your Step-by-Step Brick Patio Installation Guide

 Compaction is the final and most important step in building your foundation.
 This is what locks all the layers of gravel and sand together, removing air pockets and creating a rock-solid base.
 For the best results, use a vibratory plate compactor, which you can rent from most hardware stores.
 You can also use a hand tamper for smaller areas.
 You need to compact each two-inch layer of gravel as you install it, and then compact the final sand layer.
 The perfectly smooth surfaces you see in professional installations are the direct result of meticulous compaction.
 Taking the time to do this right ensures your patio won’t sink or become uneven.

-Lay the Brick Pavers
+How to Lay Your Brick Pavers

 With a solid foundation in place, you’re ready for the most rewarding part of the project: laying the pavers.
 This is where your vision starts to become a reality, piece by piece.
 Take your time during this stage, as careful placement is key to a professional-looking and long-lasting patio.
 Focus on maintaining straight lines, consistent spacing, and a level surface as you work your way across the area.